 FAQs about Tecfidera

-In the U.S., Tecfidera was approved in March 2013 for treating adults with relapsing forms of MS. Approved indications include clinically isolated syndrome, relapsing-remitting MS, and active secondary progressive MS. Since 2020, when the patent on Tecfidera’s active ingredient expired, more than a dozen Tecfidera generics have been cleared by the U.S. Food and Drug Administration.
+Tecfidera was approved by the U.S. Food and Drug Administration in March 2013 for treating adults with relapsing forms of multiple sclerosis (MS), including clinically isolated syndrome, relapsing-remitting MS, and active secondary progressive MS. Since then, several generic versions have also become available in the U.S.

 Weight gain and hair loss were not reported in clinical trials as side effects of Tecfidera, but some people who received the medication after its approval have experienced hair loss, according to post-marketing reports.
 Patients should talk with their healthcare team if such events occur.